FRIENDS OF JAMAICA POND and

 Frederick Law Olmsted

-Friends of Jamaica Pond is a non-profit organization dedicated to restoring and preserving this "gem" of Frederick Law Olmsted's Emerald Necklace.
-Boston's Emerald Necklace is a series of parks and parkways -- Franklin Park, the Arboretum, Jamaica Pond, the Riverway, and the Back Bay Fens, which connects to the Commonwealth Avenue Mall, the Public Garden, and the Boston Common to create a seven-mile linked necklace of green spaces.
+Jamaica Pond Project is a non-profit organization dedicated to restoring and preserving this "gem" of Frederick Law Olmsted's Emerald Necklace.
+Boston's Emerald Necklace is a series of parks and parkways -- Franklin Park, Arnold Arboretum, Jamaica Pond, Riverway, and Back Bay Fens, which connects to Commonwealth Avenue Mall, Boston Public Garden, and Boston Common to create a seven-mile linked necklace of green spaces.

 Olmsted described Jamaica Pond as "favoring great beauty in reflections and flickering half-lights."
 Jamaica Pond is a 60-acre kettlehole formed by an ancient glacier.
 Olmsted Park is named in honor of the man who designed the Emerald Necklace.
 This park has woodlands, meadows and three ponds: Ward's, Willow and Leverett.